carboclan/pm/research/hashrate-derivative-en.md

 **_K_**| **251457095** | havles as _Coinbase<sub>i</sub>_ halves

 ##### Notes
-- As the difficulty ajust every 2016 blocks, which is roughly 14 days, the N of index is set to be a multiple of 14.
+- As the difficulty ajust every 2016 blocks, which is roughly 14 days, the N of the index is set to be a multiple of 14.
 - The index is changed whenever the difficulty adjusts before next block reward halves.
 - The index is comparable with the "mining earnings" of btc.com.
 Especially, BME14 should be the same with the "mining earnings" of btc.com